-The proposed docking structure will be constructed on piles within the tidal wetland further reducing permanent impacts to the tidal wetland resource.
-Since the docking structure will be constructed on piles, the structure will not impede tidal flow or alter hydrology, it will not deter use by wildlife species that currently use the wetland area, and it will not impede any migrational fish movement.
+The proposed expansion components are installed over the tidal wetland further reducing permanent (or direct) impacts to the tidal wetland resource.
+The components will not impede tidal flow or alter hydrology, it will not deter use by wildlife species that currently use the wetland area, and it will not impede any migrational fish movement.